pjkundert/crypto-licensing/README.txt

 ─────────────────

 1. Software Licensing Using Ed25519 Signatures
 ..
-1. Issuing A License: Your Authoring (Signing) Key .....
+1. Issuing Licenses: Your Authoring (Signing) Key .....
 1. `crypto_licensing.authoring': Create an Authoring Keypair in Python .....
-2. `crypto_licensing registered': Load or Create an Authoring Keypair .....
-3. `issue': Signing a License
+2. `crypto_licensing registered': Load or Create an Authoring Keypair
+..
+2. Creating a License: Grants
 .....
+1. Verifiable Data
+.....
+2. `issue': Signing a License
-4. `verify': Confirm License (and sub-License) Validity
+.....
+3. `verify': Confirm License (and sub-License) Validity
 ..
-2. Using Licenses
+3. Using Licenses
 .....
 1. `load_keys': Find all Ed25519 Signing Keys
 .....
 2. `load': Find all Licenses
 .....
 3. `check': Find all Keys and Valid Licenses
 ..
-3. Running A `crypto_licensing.licensing' Server
+4. Running A `crypto_licensing.licensing' Server
 2. Payment with Cryptocurrencies
 3. Issuance via Web API